 1. Bassinet - A bassinet was a great option for us with a second baby in a small space as it allowed us to delay having a crib as long as possible.
 A bassinet let baby sleep near us for the first 4 months but was easy to move out of the way during the day.
 I also think a bassinet is a great option for a first baby in a small space to delay major decisions about cribs, or sleeping arrangements until everyone gets to know each other a bit better.
 Our beloved bassinet is the Monte Design Rockwell (link here) in white.

 2. Mini Crib - I am a big fan of mini cribs for small spaces.
-Both kids have now slept in a mini crib; Theo until over 2 years old and Mae is currently in one at 16 months.
+Both kids have now slept in a mini crib; Theo until over 2 years old and Mae until approximately 18 months.
 Less bed and more space is always our priority and mini cribs help us get there.
-Our mini crib is discontinued but this Babyletto Origami is the replacement.
-I love that it fits regular pack n play sized sheets and mattresses and comes in a variety of colours (wish I got the white!) (more about mini cribs in this previous post Here’s a link to the Bloom Alma my second choice mini crib)
+Our mini crib is discontinued but this Babyletto Origami ( link here) is the replacement.
+I love that it fits regular pack n play sized sheets and mattresses and comes in a variety of colours (wish I got the white!) (more about mini cribs in this previous post Here’s an (link here ) to the Bloom Alma my second choice mini crib)

 5. Wubanub - while not the most beautiful of pacifiers both my babies loved them and I used them as comfort and sleep aids.
 Theo used one until 6 months when he gave it up on his own and Mae stopped at 15 months when we lost it.
 She spent a week upset until she eventually forgot.
 I know soothers are controversial for some people but for me they were a big help especially in those early sleepless months (link here).

 6. Stokke Tripp Trapp - for small spaces or any space the beautifully designed Stokke Tripp Trapp high chair is a classic for good reason.
 I bought mine second hand and have used it for both kids.
-Mae was in it with the baby set (plastic only, no cushions I had to clean) as soon as she could sit up.
+Mae was in it with the baby set (link here, plastic only, no cushions I had to clean) as soon as she could sit up.
 It compliments my dining table and chairs.
 I wish I had actually gotten two Tripp Trapps when Mae moved to the highchair instead of putting Theo in a regular dining chair but I couldn't get Trevor on board.
 While an investment piece they have great re-sale value.
-I couldn't imagine life without ours.

 7. Travel Crib - I add this to my essentials list as we are travellers and travel with our babies.
 I wish I had bought a Baby Bjorn Travel Crib the first time around instead of waiting.
 I would love to hear if there is a comparable travel crib anyone prefers.
 I bought ours second hand, and consider it vital for travel and camping.
 I have also heard many stories of this being used successfully as a full-time crib in smaller spaces!